๐ŸŽ„ Christmas Sale

 4. Navigate to the Files tab on the left-hand sidebar.

 6. Take note of the exact names of the files inside this folder.
-They usually look like a random string of characters, such as 3ad85aea and 3ad85aea-index.
+They usually look like a random string of characters, such as 3ad85aea and 3ad85aea_info (or -index depending on your game version).

 Step 3: Rename Your Local Files